alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 I don't know how, but Fantasy Football managed to turn my relaxing Sundays into 12 hour marathons of roller-coaster, maddening, torture.
 It was nice when my team won.
 But it was worse when my team performed badly and life cease to have meaning.

-Exaggerations aside, here are some other reasons why I'm leaving Fantasy Football:
+Exaggerations aside, here are the main reasons why I'm leaving Fantasy Football:

 ###Completely alters the way I watch football.###
 I would nitpick every miscue my players made and react irrationally afterwards.
 I can't believe Colston dropped that pass - $@#%!
 Throw it to Calvin Johnson, he was wide open!
 It use to be simply rooting for a team to score and win was good enough.
 Now it only mattered if certain players scored a TD or kicked a FG.